Inhumans: Inhumanity

 During the Inhumanity storyline, Karnak was left mentally scarred by said events and begun destroying the upper west side of Manhattan, babbling and sobbing uncontrollably.
 He was taken into custody by the Avengers.
 In Stark Tower, Karnak explained to the Avengers what happened during their fight with Thanos and what it meant for the Inhumans.
-When he was questioning himself for the reason for Black Bolt to spread the Terrigen Mists and what would happen next, Karnak had an epiphany in which he finally saw "the fault in all things".
+When he was questioning himself for the reason for Black Bolt to spread Terrigen Mist and what would happen next, Karnak had an epiphany in which he finally saw "the fault in all things".
 He told Medusa who was present during his interrogation that she needed to forget everything she thought she knew, ignore the instincts, and forget the past.
 Otherwise, all would be lost.
 Following this revelation in which he stated it was too late for him to unlearn a lifetime of error, Karnak shattered the window from his containment cell and jumped out of Stark Tower, killing himself.

 It was later revealed that there is another Inhuman city called Orollan which is located somewhere in Greenland.
 The Inhuman Lash is from Orollan as he plans to recruit the Inhuman descendants to work for him.
 As the months pass, Medusa also begins gathering the Inhuman descendants (called NuHumans by many), and reveals the existence of the Inhumans to the world.
 Attilan is rebuilt from its remains on the Hudson River, in a city called New Attilan, serving as an independent nation welcoming all Inhumans and open to any who wish to visit.

 Crystal takes a team of Inhumans on the transport vessel called the R.I.V., or Royal Inhumans Vehicle, to follow the Terrigen Cloud and protect any NuHumans.
 In Australia she finds a skinhead Inhuman with skin-changing powers and a healer named Panacea.
 Her team visits the hermit kingdom of Sin-Cong to explore why there have been no NuHumans in that country.
 Her team then investigates mysterious "skypears" that landed around the globe.
 They investigate a skyspear in China, but are met with suspicion by the Collective Man and the People's Defense Force.
 The skyspear attacks the Inhumans and the People's Defense Force, temporarily de-powering the Collective Man.
 Flint, unaware he is de-powered, nearly kills him with a rock attack, which traumatizes Flint.
 Crystal decides to leave China and travel to Africa with Ana Kravinoff as their guide to find Flint's family in the Chimanimani Mountains of Mozambique, Africa in the hidden Inhuman city of Utolan.
 Upon their return to Attilan, Panacea empathizes with Gorgon's suffering and heals his paralysis as practice before she tries her abilities on his comatose son.